ngouterm/cs371_backend/thebigmoviebackend/README.md

 - search: Search for a movie, television show, or actor.
     - params: query [-db database]
     - if db is 'all' or excluded, then defaults to searching all databases.
+For multiple dbs, separate by comma

 - search-users: Search for a user
     - params: query